LucasEnard/formation-template-python/README.md

 # 13. Conclusion

-Through this formation, we have created a fully fonctional production using only IrisPython that is able to read lines from a csv file and save the read data into a local txt, the IRIS database and an extern database using a db-api. <br>We also added a REST service in order to use the POST verb to save new objects.
+Through this formation, we have created a fully functional production using only IrisPython that is able to read lines from a csv file and save the read data into a local txt, the IRIS database and an extern database using a db-api. <br>We also added a REST service in order to use the POST verb to save new objects.

 We have discovered the main elements of InterSystems' interoperability Framework.